Direct-to-Plate Photopolymer Gravure

 What’s Included

 Plates sizes for the workshop are 8×10″ or 8×12, the later size matches the 2/3 ratio of most digital camera sensors.
 Squares of 8×8″ can be cut from 8×10″.
 Your fees include 4 plates.
+Additional plates can be purchased during the workshop for below market prices.
 The studio includes digital printer, printing presses, printing inks and etching paper, a few computers for studio use along with all the other common tools and materials for making photopolymer plates and prints.

 What to Bring

-1. Source materials such as digitized drawings and digital photographs in any of the following formats – PSD, jpg, TIFF, RAW.
+1. Source materials such as digitized drawings and digital photographs in any of the following formats – PSD, jpg, TIFF, or RAW.
 It is important that you bring original unaltered files in addition to your processed or manipulated versions.
-It can be more than useful to go back to an unmodified original to re-interpret or re-work the image once you how the process impacts the image.
+It can be more than useful to go back to an unaltered original to re-interpret or re-work the image once you see how the process impacts the way image presents on paper.

 3. Jump drive (thumb drive or other portable read/write media)